CmlLib/CmlLib.Core-wiki/Sample-Code.md

 ![image](https://user-images.githubusercontent.com/17783561/82755684-2b385980-9e10-11ea-966e-9edb2f1c0718.png)

-You don't have to fill all of the textboxes.
+You don't have to fill out all of the textboxes.
 Just log in, select a version, and click the Launch button.
 [More details about options](https://github.com/AlphaBs/CmlLib.Core/wiki/MLaunchOption)